 In this unprecedented time of fear and uncertainty, I have not only slowed down on cooking, I have decided to not even use my bone china.
 I have used (with my husband’s curious enthusiasm) paper plates and napkins.
 Well, that’s not entirely true; I still use cloth napkins… I just can’t find the energy and lust for cooking worth doing the dishes it takes usually.
 Call it situational depression.
 I call it being just plain tired.
 So, I have decided to still cook, for real – for real – once a week.
 With china and all.

 That being said… This was not a hard dish.
-And much like taking a shower, putting on makeup, painting your nails, making the bed… Finding a reason to break out the china, use the sterling, drink from the crystal – it’s a much a help to mental health as the walk you take hand-in-hand, reassuring yourselves it’s going to be okay – can possibly get.
-If china is your thing, that is.
+And much like taking a shower, putting on makeup, painting your nails, making the bed… Finding a reason to break out the china, use the sterling, drink from the crystal – it’s as much a help to mental health as the walk you take hand-in-hand, reassuring yourselves it’s going to be okay – can possibly get.

 I don’t need to tell you how important this time is to stay in-love with life.
 And cooking is part of that for me.
 Like I said, this was easy and took almost no clean-up.
 I could have put this on paper plates, sure.